 A person with an intellectual disability (mental retardation) who is being abused, or

 A person 60 or older who is being abused.

 I know people often don’t feel comfortable discussing a problem they’ve experienced with someone they don’t know well.
 Some communities (London, Bay Area) have local point people as well, and group organizers are another possible resource.
-If you have a problem and would rather not talk to me, I suggest asking if your local group has a particular contact person for community problems.
+If you have a problem and would rather not talk to me or Sky, I suggest asking if your local group has a particular contact person for community problems.